 When it comes to their mobile apps, Fidelity beats out E-Trade with some more advanced features.
 On it, you can pay bills, access your normal Fidelity account, transfer from Fidelity to non-Fidelity accounts, place trades, contact customer service, and so on.
-Since it’s a bit more robust than E-Trade’s app, those who do most of their trading on the go might give it a shot.
+Since it’s a bit more robust than E-Trade’s app, those who do most of their trading on the go might find it convenient.

 Trading also requires a great deal of research, and both firms provide quality options for traders to make informed decisions about their trades.
 E-Trade provides Market Edge, Thomson Reuters, S&P Capital IQ and Morningstar research, among other third-party providers; Fidelity offers much of the same research tools, plus a virtual learning center to help beginner traders educate themselves with videos, webinars and articles on many pertinent online trading topics.

 Features-wise, Fidelity wins out just slightly ahead of E-Trade.
 While E-Trade PRO is a perfectly admirable trading platform, the buy-in is just a bit too rich for many people’s blood unless they’re dedicated investors.
 That said, big-time traders might benefit from their advanced features, as well as their superior research tools.